AlexanderDommerholt/dataharvest25-automate-source-to-chart/README.md

 *Basic coding or Python knowlegde is helpful but not required*

-* required: Access to colab.google.com (if you already have a Google account, it's included)
+* required: Access to colab.google.com (if you already have a Google account, it's included), so you can open [this notebook](https://colab.research.google.com/drive/1ZHZ67xisRPs0fC4VW5FdudTogy9wzNeh?usp=sharing)
 * required: [Datawrapper API token](https://academy.datawrapper.de/article/225-what-you-can-do-with-our-api-and-how-to-use-it)
 * required: Github Account (if you want to set up the workflow to be automated)
 * optional: Code Text editor (if you want to code along in the session), like Atom or Sublime Text